sierraneu/CY4930/fproject22.md

-# Scenario JUEGO: Cyber competition deployment with different CTF and challenges.
+# Scenario "JUEGO": Cyber competition deployment with different CTF and challenges.

 In this project, you need to build a cyber-competition framework that deploys a CTF and the chanlleges associated.
 You are required to use the most widely user CTF framework [CTFd](https://github.com/CTFd/CTFd) and then provide also challenges to be completed covering all the following areas.
 + Forensics